ElBedeawi/near-challenge-7/README.md

 we need callers:

  1. **To be list candidates**, *So we need like an array of candidates*
- 2. **To be able to vote for a candidate**, *So we need that array of candidates to have like a vote count, so lets change it to a Map or an UnorderedMap or a HashMap*
+ 2. **To be able to vote for a candidate**, *So we need that array of candidates to have like a vote count, so let's change it to a Map or an UnorderedMap or a HashMap*
- 3. **To be limited to 1 vote**, *So we need a place to save the voters, so lets have another Map for Voters*
+ 3. **To be limited to 1 vote**, *So we need a place to save the voters, so let's have another Map for Voters*
  4. **To get stats of the votes** *We can get that info from our candidates Map.*

 At the end it seems we need to have 4 functions in our contract & 2 Maps in our struct